-We begin with a description of the experimental set-up.
-In section 3, we present selected results obtained from a first questionnaire on privacy attitudes and preferences and compare these attitudes with self-disclosure practiced in communication with an anthropomorphic 3-D shopping bot that assisted participants in an online shopping trip for winter jackets and compact cameras.
+We begin with a description of the experimental design and set-up.
+In section 3, we present selected results obtained from a first questionnaire on privacy attitudes and preferences and compare these attitudes with the self-disclosure displayed in communication with an anthropomorphic 3-D shopping bot that assisted participants in an online shopping trip for winter jackets and compact cameras.
 In the same section, we address the question whether different privacy attitudes lead to different navigational strategies.
-We also investigate the influence of different privacy statements on behavior.
-Section 4 then comprises a critical discussion of current approaches to protect privacy and some suggestions on how to render them more effective.
+Here, we also comment on the influence of different privacy statements on behavior.
+Section 4 then comprises a critical discussion of current approaches to protect privacy and some suggestions on how to render them more effective in highly communicative and interactive online environments.
 Section 5 concludes with a summary of major findings and limitations of the study.

-2. METHOD
+2. Method

-In December 2000 an experiment was carried out at Humboldt University Berlin with the goal to investigate drivers and impediments of online interaction.2 Privacy concerns were regarded as one major impediment of truthful and deep online interaction.
+The IWA experiment was carried out in winter 2000 with the goal of investigating drivers and impediments of online interaction.3 Privacy concerns were regarded as one major impediment of truthful and deep online interaction.
 In investigating privacy we focused on two issues: First, we wanted to contrast self-reported privacy preferences with actual self-disclosing behavior.
 Second, we wanted to find out whether different privacy statements would impact interaction and disclosure.

 The experiments were designed to observe participants during an online shopping trip for a compact camera or a winter jacket.
-Participants had to spend their own money if they chose to buy in the shop.
+Participants had to spend their own money if they chose to buy in the shop, but they were not forced to purchase anything.
 Before and after the shopping trip, they filled out a questionnaire.

-In order to encourage participants to investigate products 'neutrally', no brand information was displayed.
+In order to avoid information chunks and have people investigate products 'neutrally', no brand information was displayed, neither in verbal product descriptions nor on photographs.

-2.1 Participants
+2.1.
+Participants